 What You Should Avoid:

-- Some dentists recommend not using a regular brush to clean your teeth as they can scratch and wear down the surface of your dentures.
-To help keep your denture healthy, opt for a soft-bristled toothbrush and use gentle cleansers to protect these dental appliances.
+- Some dentists recommend not using a regular brush to clean your teeth as it can scratch and wear down the surface of your dentures.
+To help keep your dentures healthy, opt for a soft-bristled toothbrush and use gentle cleansers to protect these dental appliances.

-- Do not use whitening toothpaste on your dentures since it often contains peroxide, weakening the enamel.
+- Do not use whitening toothpaste on your dentures since it often contains peroxide, which weakens the enamel.

 - Make sure to keep your dentures away from hot water, as it could warp them.